Share this post:

 After defeating the mythical beast, Hercules used the lion’s claws to collect the impenetrable pelt which he then wore as armor.
 Other versions say the pelt he wore was that of the Lion of Cithaeron.
 Notably, there are multiple lions depicted on Napoleon’s garniture, and the hilt has two heads, perhaps representing both of these mythical lions.

 Wreaths and crowns made of oak leaves or laurel leaves were classical symbols of victory in the Roman Empire and were presented to successful generals after a battle.
+Napoleon embraced these symbols throughout his reign.
 Different wreaths often had different meanings.
 For example, a laurel was reserved for commanders awarded “triumph”, making it a fitting symbol on a garniture presented to Napoleon Bonaparte in recognition of his victories in command of the Army of Italy.

 Additional motifs include the Gorgoneion/Aegis (a classic apotropaic /protective symbol), the Caduceus (classic symbol of commerce and negotiation), a cannon on one of the pocket pistols likely referencing Napoleon’s early position as an artillery officer, and grenade motifs.
 The fruit, flowers, cornucopia, martial trophies, and Bacchus (god of wine and festivity) are fitting for the celebratory nature of the set.